 Why Should You Read to Your Children?

 Do you read to your children?
 It seems that this has almost become a lost art.
-It is so much easier to turn on the television and put them in front of it or to give them the iPad to play with.
+It is so much easier to turn on the television and put them in front of it or to give them your iPad to play with.
 Family movie nights are great but I am suggesting something else.
 Why not, instead of always watching a movie together, read a book together?

 There are at least four important reasons why you should be reading to your children: